geotrev/undernet/getmonolith.io.wiki/Modals.md

-Monolith's modal component is relatively straightforward.
+Add a modal to add focus to your web experience.

 To kick it off, you'll need a button with an id, and a container (the actual modal) with a `[data-modal-name]` attribute matching the button's id.

+Next, enable the javascript plugin.
+See the [download page](download) for details.

 ### Button